Part 1

 The daily reference tool for people who take traditional timing seriously.
 Activity-specific almanac results, 64 hexagrams with original interpretive essays and Hatcher Matrix translations, and 4,096 Yilin verses — each with original ink brush artwork.

-Gua provides deep consultation grounded in classical scholarship — honest when hexagrams are severe.
-Yao runs on-device for line study and translation.
-Both follow the source texts.
+Six Lines has two AI-powered guides with different philosophies.
+Gua provides deep consultation for life decisions, grounded in classical scholarship and honest when hexagrams are severe — drawing on the judgment texts, image texts, and all six line texts.
+Yao runs entirely on your device using on-device AI for private line-by-line study and translation.
+Both follow the source texts; neither invents meanings.

 One verse per day.
 Unsubscribe anytime. · See a sample